cccccccccccccccccnrd/basilstream/README.md

   }
 })
 ```
-> Have look at the documentation from the [tracking.js](https://trackingjs.com/docs.html#trackers) library.
+> Have a look at the documentation from the [tracking.js](https://trackingjs.com/docs.html#trackers) library.

 ## Setup data bundle